Skyshader77/Lacryma-Hydra/chapter18.typ

 The Cardinal knew.
 She reared her cat's head, meeting his emotionless stare.
 His knuckles were larger than her human face.
 To have unmasked her within seconds.
 As Claradore said earlier, that man was the embodiment of danger.

+With only fingers, the Giant had knocked Majorian unconscious in the underground passageway.

+"Run.
+Do not look back.
+He will not kill me," had said Majorian with their human voice.

 Fight?
-For some reason, every sense, every bone, every organ in her body told her to disregard that idea.
+Every sense, every bone, every organ in her body told her to disregard that idea.
 Somehow, her primordial urges knew that that man hunted Magi for sport.
 A Giant.
 A real Giant.
 A man whose footsteps made the soil tremble.
 She did not understand.
 All Giants perished alongside the Magi at the end of the Age of Magic.
 There were no tales of Giants living past their hundredth's summer.

 _How?
 How is he alive?_ thought Nix.

-She hastened her pace as she passed below Charov's Aqueduct, the young couples sharing a romantic evening paying no attention to her, nor her pursuer.
-Even Vigiles and Excubitores continued their usual routine, undisturbed by the monstrous specimen that walked the narrow streets.
-Like her, Alexander was accustomed to the art of camouflaging himself in the forest of humanity.
-After all, hiding in plain sight was always the preferred modus operanti for criminals and Magi alike.

-Was he capable of wielding magic?
+She hastened her pace as she passed below the shadow of Charov's Aqueduct.
+The emptiness of the Exiles' Island provided little cover even for a cat.
+She jumped on abandoned balustrades, fitting her feline form into cracks and small interstices.
+Every option, every turn, every shortcut led to seeing that man behind her.

+She knew her foe being capable of wielding magic, magic even more advanced than her own.
+Could he even rival the Goddess herself?
  This was a question Nix did not desire the answer to.
 Some Giants were sired by the Magi in the art of magic.
 None ever managed to perfect their art style.
 This deficiency was compensated by their raw strength.
 Their hands could grab a man's skull and crush it as easily as tissue.
-Combine that with even passable aptitude in the magical arts and Nix was unsure whether even Claradore would fancy duelling this beast of a man.
+Combine that with even passable aptitude in the magical arts and Nix was unsure whether even Claradore would fancy duelling this beast of a man who wielded The Elemental Gnosis.

 It was not her intention to allow Alexander to see her human form.
 The Palace Complex's five domes were visible in the distance.